TFAGaming/RealmProtection/README.md

 <img src="./images/img1.png">

 > [!WARNING]
+> The permission `realmprotection.lands.__operator__` is a dangerous permission that allows any player to:
+> - Bypass disabled flags in any land.
+> - Claim next to any land.
+>
-> The permission `realmprotection.lands.__operator__` is a dangerous permission that allows any player to bypass disabled flags in any land.
-Please use this permission for player groups with more trust on the server like Administrator or Owner.
+> Please use this permission for player groups with more trust on the server like Administrator or Owner.

 Once you finish configuring permissions, click on the **Save** button.
 If there is a popup with a command to use, copy the command and use it.